PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Interactive Map
 The central part of the frontend is an interactive map that can be used to view, create and edit geofences.
-Interactive, in this case, means that all operations that involve direct interaction with the underlying geographical data, can be carried out directly on the map, instead of, for example, by entering coordinates in an input field.
+Interactive, in this case, means that all operations that involve direct interaction with the underlying geographical data can be carried out directly on the map, instead of, for example, by entering coordinates in an input field.

 The map is provided by _Leaflet_.
 Since this library is open-source, a lot of additional libraries exist, some of which are used to extend the functionality of the app.